 With more transparency than the average investment platform, Public is a great option for many investors.

-When a dividend is paid from a stock you own in Public, you have two options.
-You can either reinvest those dividends or you can save them in your account balance.
+When a dividend is paid from a stock you own in Public, you have two options:

 If you choose to save your dividends in your account balance, then you can either withdraw that money or you can save it in your cash balance to buy more investments in the future.